Many homeowners who have seen the value of refinancing their home loan are now looking to the advantages that refinancing for renovations can provide.

 The benefit of this is you're getting a more competitive interest rate than you would get from a personal loan for example.
 These long term benefits should, in theory, outweigh any upfront costs.

-Start your refinancing plan by looking at what your home loan rate is and comparing it to similar and more competitive products.
+Start your refinancing plan by looking at what your home loan rate is and compare your home loan to other products.

 Often changing lenders may provide a better rate and features, but you'll have to pay for the costs of refinancing.
 Negotiating with your current lender and extending your loan with them may allow you to avoid these costs.